Xenoblade Chronicles: Definitive Edition makes Xenoblade Chronicles 2 look bad

 I wasn’t looking forward to Xenoblade Chronicles: Definitive Edition, largely because my opinion of Xenoblade Chronicles 2 has soured so much since I’ve played it.

 The original Xenoblade Chronicles came out for the Wii in 2010.
-This Definitive Edition for Switch on May 29.
+This Definitive Edition for Switch hits May 29.
 This is my third time starting the Japanese role-playing game.
 I made my original effort on the Wii, then again with the 3DS port in 2015.
 But this is the first time the adventure hooked me.
 I currently find myself about 15 hours deep with no inclination to stop.
 I’m not ready to review the experience, but there is something on my mind that I wanted to discuss.

 Xenoblade Chronicles is a lot better than its sequel.